CIMH-Clinical-Psychology/OnDRA-filters/README.md

 ## ONDRA List Select Filter

-Annoyed that you have infinitely long lists in ONdra and cannot easily filter for what you're looking for?
+Annoyed that you have infinitely long lists in OnDRA and cannot easily filter for what you're looking for?

 Change that one with this one simple trick.
 Doctors hate this trick!